Skip to main content

 Ligament Injury

 Ligaments keep all the bones in our body connected for maximum stability.
 They are thick connective tissues present throughout the body, including the neck.
 Some of the ligaments in the neck include the interspinous and supra ligaments.
-These ligaments can be affected from traumas, particularly motor vehicle accidents.
+These ligaments can be affected by traumas, particularly motor vehicle accidents.

 Nerve Irritation